 The EV ZXA1 is an appealing option for DJs and performers that need a portable 8-inch loudspeaker that still delivers powerful sound.
-Highlights are below before we go on a deeper dive into this speaker.

 The ZXA1 from Electro-Voice has a lot to offer.
 While smaller loudspeakers tend to have fairly niche use cases, this speaker is a surprising all-rounder making them one of the best small DJ speakers on the market.